 FCLINK The command used to actually link a pure Fortran 9x program or shared library.

 8.14.1 Compiling Fortran 9x Files

-N.o is made automatically from N.f90 or N.f95 by running the Fortran 9x compiler.
+file.o is made automatically from file.f90, file.f95, file.f03, or file.f08 by running the Fortran 9x compiler.
 The precise command used is as follows: